dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Field Reordering

 Reordering fields in a data structure can also be beneficial for another reason.
 Consider an example in [@lst:FieldReordering].
-Suppose that the `Soldier` structure is used to trackeach one of the thousands of units on the battlefield in a game.
+Suppose that the `Soldier` structure is used to track each one of the thousands of units on the battlefield in a game.
 The game has three phases: battle, movement, and trade.
 During the battle phase, the `attack`, `defense`, and `health` fields are used.
 During the movement phase, the `coords`, and `speed` fields are used.
 During the trade phase, only the `money` field is used.

 The problem with the organization of the `Soldier` struct in the code on the left is that the fields are not grouped according to the phases of the game.
 For example, during the battle phase, the program needs to access two different cache lines to fetch the required fields.
 The fields `attack` and `defense` are very likely to reside on the same cache line, but the `health` field is always pushed to the next cache line.
 The same applies to the movement phase (`speed` and `coords` fields).